-Candidates should also possess an enthusiasm for working with individual athletes, a strong swimming background, excellent oral and written communication skills, a solid work-ethic, and a commitment to NCAA rules.
+Candidates should also possess an enthusiasm for working with individual athletes, a strong rowing background, excellent oral and written communication skills, a solid work-ethic, and a commitment to NCAA rules.
 Strong computer skills are a plus.

+Long Island University (LIU) was founded in 1926.
+The university is committed to providing a high-quality education through teaching excellence and impactful research opportunities.
+LIU offers over 275 undergraduate, graduate, and doctoral degree programs, educating nearly 15,000 students each year across multiple campuses.
+The University cultivates academic, professional, artistic, and co-curricular opportunities.
+LIU enables students to realize their full potential as ethically grounded, intellectually vigorous, and socially responsible global citizens.
+Our campuses offer more professional programs in health care than any other campus in the New York metropolitan area, including the Arnold and Marie Schwartz College of Pharmacy & Health Science, and The Harriet Rothkopf Heilbrunn School of Nursing.
+LIU Brooklyn is home to Kumble Theater for the Performing Arts, a dynamic performance venue designed to nourish students’ artistic exploration, and Division I sports teams.
 LIU Post is a scenic, historic, and scholarly campus that offers a small-school environment with the access and resources of a major metropolitan university.
-The University's 330-acre campus is located on the... estate of Marjorie Merriweather Post, 27 miles east of New York City on Long Island's Gold Coast.
+The University's 330-acre campus is located on the estate... of Marjorie Merriweather Post, 27 miles east of New York City on Long Island's Gold Coast.
 The campus houses the College of Veterinary Medicine, the first professional School of Accountancy, an AACSB-accredited Business School, and an award-winning theater program.
 LIU is home to the world-renowned Tilles Center for the Performing Arts and the Bethpage Federal Credit Union Stadium, where supporters gather to cheer on the Sharks’ Division I athletic program.